Insignia, Work Gloves, Canteens, and Other Items

 Collar diamond gallery.
 Two CCC diamonds, and 5 and 1 Corps Area diamonds.
 Source: Collection of the author.

-The art deco CCC text collar pin is a common and attractive collectible.
+The CCC cutout text collar pin is a common and attractive collectible.
 The pin appeared as early as 1934.

 Cast in soft metal, the usual design incorporates the letters C.C.C. with the separating periods in a sans serif Art Deco font.
 Offered by several different vendors, it was featured in jewelry catalogs throughout the life of the program.

-As with the collar disc, images of the CCC pin on the uniforms of enrollees during their term of service are vanishingly rare.
+Images of the CCC cutout pin on the uniforms of enrollees during their term of service are vanishingly rare.
 One suspects the pins may have been bought more often as souvenirs to wear after service than for use in camp.

 That said, there were a handful of CCC units that seemed to take particular pride in wearing them.
-In at least one instance shown below, enrollees placed a special order for matching art deco pins with their company number, so they could wear C.C.C. on one collar and their company number on the other.
+In some instances, enrollees placed a special order for matching pins with their company number, so they could wear C.C.C. on one collar and their company number on the other.

 CCC LOGO PATCHES

 Prior to 1938 or 1939 the CCC had no official logo.
 Private vendors were left to their own devices.
-Through some Darwinian process of convergent evolution, the industry settled on a green on red color palette and a stylized pine tree to represent the CCC.
+Through some Darwinian process of selection, the industry settled on a green on red color palette and a stylized pine tree to represent the CCC.

 Pine tree logo patches appeared most commonly in a triangular format, with as many different detailed designs as there were vendors.
 The triangles could be accessorized with a unit number rocker that fit below the bottom edge.
 Square format versions are also known, though less common.
 In the middle 1930s a shield-shaped CCC logo patch including a stylized transit along with the pine tree had a brief vogue.

-One notable exception to the green-on-red scheme was a special set of insignia marketed to Veterans' Companies, i.e., CCC companies made of up exclusively of World War I veterans in their 30s or 40s.
+One notable exception to the green-on-red scheme was a special set of insignia marketed to Veterans' Companies, i.e., CCC companies made of up exclusively of military veterans in their 30s or 40s.
 The veterans' patch usually appeared in gold on black, and included an "inverted" pine tree logo placed inside a framing "V" for veteran.

 The introduction of the spruce-green dress uniform in 1939 saw the debut of the only official CCC patch ever issued, the familiar green-on-gold landscape-in-circle design with the distinctive interlocked CCC in half-serif letters.
 Logo patches in the new design were applied at the depot to the left shoulder of the sack coat and to the left front of the spruce green overseas cap before they were issued to enrollees.